Last Updated on April 14, 2026

 Celebrate Israel’s Independence Day with a family BBQ and the best beef cuts, fish and vegetarian options.

-The sheitel, cut #13, comes from the back of the cow.
+- The sheitel comes from the back of the cow.
 Sheitel has a full flavor and is low in fat.
-Butchers recommended sheital that has been aged for at least 14 days.
-It’s recommended to slice the sheitel into finger-thick steaks (about 1 cm).
-Sheitel is best eaten medium-rare, brown on the outside and red on the inside.
+Butchers recommend sheitel that has been aged for at least 14 days.
+It is also recommended to slice the sheitel into finger-thick steaks.
+Sheitel is best-eaten medium-rare, brown on the outside and red on the inside.
+Price Point – 100/kg

 Lamb or Mutton